barionleg/Xipho/docs/config_file.md

 public
 : The default setting for this is `-1` indicating that it is up to the source client or relay to determine if this mountpoint should advertise.
 A setting of `0` will prevent any advertising and a setting of `1` will force it to advertise.
-  If you do force advertising you may need to set other settings listed below as the YP server can refuse to advertise if there is not enough information provided.
+  If you do force advertising you may need to set other settings listed below as the directory server can refuse to advertise if there is not enough information provided.

 stream-name
-: Setting this will add the specified name to the stats (and therefore YP) for this mountpoint even if the source client/relay provide one.
+: Setting this will add the specified name to the stats (and therefore directory listings) for this mountpoint even if the source client/relay provide one.

 stream-description
-: Setting this will add the specified description to the stats (and therefore YP) for this mountpoint even if the source client/relay provide one.
+: Setting this will add the specified description to the stats (and therefore directory listings) for this mountpoint even if the source client/relay provide one.

 stream-url
-: Setting this will add the specified URL to the stats (and therefore YP) for this mountpoint even if the source client/relay provide one.
+: Setting this will add the specified URL to the stats (and therefore directory listings) for this mountpoint even if the source client/relay provide one.
   The URL is generally for directing people to a website.

 genre
-: Setting this will add the specified genre to the stats (and therefore YP) for this mountpoint even if the source client/relay provide one.
+: Setting this will add the specified genre to the stats (and therefore directory listings) for this mountpoint even if the source client/relay provide one.
-  This can be anything be using certain key words can help searches in the YP directories.
+  This can be anything be using certain key words can help searches in the directories.

 bitrate
-: Setting this will add the specified bitrate to the stats (and therefore YP) for this mountpoint even if the source client/relay provide one.
+: Setting this will add the specified bitrate to the stats (and therefore directory listings) for this mountpoint even if the source client/relay provide one.
   This is stated in kbps.

 type
-: Setting this will add the specified mime type to the stats (and therefore YP) for this mountpoint even if the source client/relay provide one.
+: Setting this will add the specified mime type to the stats (and therefore directory listings) for this mountpoint even if the source client/relay provide one.
   It is very unlikely that this will be needed.

 subtype
-: Setting this will add the specified subtype to the stats (and therefore YP) for this mountpoint.
+: Setting this will add the specified subtype to the stats (and therefore directory listings) for this mountpoint.
-  The subtype is really to help the YP server to identify the components of the type.
+  The subtype is really to help the directory server to identify the components of the type.
-  An example setting is vorbis/theora do indicate the codecs in an Ogg stream
+  An example setting is vorbis/theora and indicates the codecs in an Ogg stream

 burst-size
 : This optional setting allows for providing a burst size which overrides the default burst size as defined in limits.
   The value is in bytes.

 mp3-metadata-interval